DECEMBER 21ST, 2021

 Regardless of whether you choose a broad or narrow network plan, you might have employees who struggle to afford the costs associated with the plan.
 For this reason, hundreds of employers have chosen to offer Paytient as a low-cost, high-value benefit to employees.

-Choosing a health insurance plan for your group is a decision that inevitably involves trade-offs.
+It's easy to oversimplify this debate of narrow network vs. broad network, but choosing a health insurance plan for your group inevitably involves trade-offs.
 A plan that saves one member money by reducing premiums could increase costs for another in the form of out-of-network expenses.
 Offering Paytient as a benefit can help reduce risk across the board by giving plan members access to funds they can use to cover any out-of-pocket costs.

 Subscribe to our blog to get the latest updates.